Home / Current Page

 1900 - Selma Burke was born

-On this date in 1900, Sculptor and educator Selma Burke was born on this day in Mooresville, North Carolina.
-She is commissioned to create a profile...
+Sculptor and educator Selma Burke was born on this day in Mooresville, North Carolina.
+She gained national recognition after being commissioned to...
 Continue →

 31